cckayne/ses-scrambler/doc/ReadMe.txt

 A Keccak (SHA-3) ciphertext-hash IV brings both avalanche and diffusion: even the tiniest change to a message will result in a completely different ciphertext.
 A unique nonce IV ensures that EVERY ciphertext is different, even the same message encrypted with the same key: effective deterrants against so-called "known plaintext" and "known ciphertext" attacks.

 Along with a pseudo-OTP enciphered shell protecting the core encryption, SES makes at least five super-encipherments on any plaintext, usually more.
-SES is onion-like and, like a fortress with many walls, impregnable given a key-phrase of sufficient entropy (80-90 bits is recommended - that's six or seven stochastically chosen words).
+SES, like a fortress with many walls, is impregnable given a key-phrase of sufficient entropy (80-90 bits is recommended - that's six or seven stochastically chosen words).
+After more than 7 years of existence SES has never been successfully attacked, so you may use it with trust and confidence.

 For detailed explication of the SES algorithm, please consult SES.txt or the source code itself.

+Why hasn't SES been broken?

+Certain wimpy academics and soi-disant cryptanalysts are still whining about SES.
+They can't break it, you see.
+And they certainly couldn't have written it themselves.
+So they try to pick holes in the algorithm and the code without achieving anything.
+My challenge still stands and will always stand, despite their obvious impotence: Break it.

+But the answer to the question is simple.
+SES is built on the strongest possible foundation.
+That foundation is ISAAC, Bob Jenkins' little masterpiece, unassailed after more than two decades.

 Does Cascaded Encipherment Really Make a Cipher Stronger?